 However, if your immune system is weakened, the JC virus can reactivate.
 It can then cause serious and potentially fatal inflammation and damage to the brain known as progressive multifocal leukoencephalopathy (PML).

-Treatment with some of the more effective disease modifying drugs, in particular Tysabri (natalizumab), but also Gilenya (fingolimod) and Tecfidera (dimethyl fumarate) can increase the risk of developing PML.
+Treatment with some of the more effective disease modifying drugs, in particular Tysabri (natalizumab), but also very rarely Gilenya (fingolimod) and Tecfidera (dimethyl fumarate) can increase the risk of developing PML.
 This is because they operate by suppressing your immune system.

 Currently, we do not know why some people with JC virus develop PML and others do not.
 Although smoking is a risk factor for other viral and bacterial infections, it does not seem to influence JC virus.
 It is likely that your age, genetic makeup, and immune function affect your risk of developing PML, but research is under way to confirm this.